 Some of these features might require a particular Windows hardware, such as a computer with a Trusted Platform Module (TPM) chip, and can depend on a particular Windows product (such as Windows 10 E5).

 Windows Security Baselines

-Microsoft has created Windows Security Baselines to efficiently configure Windows 10.
+Microsoft has created Windows Security Baselines to efficiently configure Windows 10 and Windows Server.
 For more information, please visit Windows Security Baselines.

 Windows Restricted Traffic Limited Functionality Baseline

-To make it easier to deploy settings that restrict connections from Windows 10 to Microsoft, IT Professionals can apply the Windows Restricted Traffic Limited Functionality Baseline, available here.
+To make it easier to deploy settings that restrict connections from Windows 10 and Windows Server to Microsoft, IT Professionals can apply the Windows Restricted Traffic Limited Functionality Baseline, available here.